DrTorte/dynamic-commitmessage/README.md

 # dynamic-commitmessage
-An example of how to use commit messages to load a configuration dynamically
+An example of how to use commit messages to load a configuration dynamically.

 ## How it works